mirceaulinic/mirceaulinic.github.io/_posts/2018-02-14-openbsd-salt-proxy.md

 As I have previously attempted several times in the past, I am (finally) very close to switch to OpenBSD, a more stable and reliable operating system that I like.
-Before starting to make the actual change on my work machine I thought about testing some of the tools I'm currently using and know what to expect.
+Before starting to make the actual change on my work machine, I started testing some of the tools I'm currently using and understand what are the expectations.
+In general I didn't encounter many issues, or when I did, I found the answers in the documentation (which is really great), or various forums.
+I didn't find however any questions regarding Proxy Minions on OpenBSD which is why I thought it might be helpful to share my experience.

 Installation and Startup
 ========================